 Related to the Lily family, these plants are also called prairie onions due to their tenacious habit of growing on rocky hillsides.
 The foliage is insignificant and forms in early spring before the stalk begins to grow.
-Once the stalk rises, the leaves die back leaving a clean vertical green stem topped with the spectacular pink, white, or lavender flower.
+Once the stalk rises, the leaves die back leaving a clean, vertical green stem topped with the spectacular pink, white, or lavender flower.

 Prairie Onions in the Garden

-Wild prairie onions produce copious tiny black seeds once the flowers are done.
+Wild prairie onions produce copious tiny, black seeds once the flowers are done.
 These self-sow readily but the resulting seedlings take several years to form bulbs and bloom.
 Mature plants of Allium stellatum wildflowers form bulblets over time.
 These are offset bulbs that are generally vegetative.

-The easiest way to add prairie onions to the landscape is through bulbs or division of existing plants.
-Bulbs need protection from hot sun and prefer partial shade and moist soil.
+The easiest way to add prairie onions to the landscape is through bulbs or the division of existing plants.
+Bulbs need protection from the hot sun and prefer partial shade and moist soil.
 Prairie onion care is minimal.
 The plants tend to naturalize when planted in preferred locations and the flowers will rise annually in mid to late spring.

 Planting Wild Prairie Onions

-Prepare the soil in an appropriate site by digging at least 6 inches into the soil and tilling while adding generous amounts of leaf litter or compost.
+Prepare the soil in an appropriate site by digging at least 6 inches (15 cm.) into the soil and tilling while adding generous amounts of leaf litter or compost.
 This will loosen the soil and increase the porosity so the bulbs don’t get soggy and rot.
 Add a handful of bone meal and work into the soil as well.

-The best time for planting is early spring, but in mild areas you can plant in fall.
+The best time for planting is early spring, but, in mild areas, you can plant in fall.

 Caring for Your Native Onions

 The most important detail of prairie onion care is division.
-Because the seeds take such a long time to produce a flowering plant, the best way to ensure blooms is from divisions of the bulbs.
+Since the seeds take such a long time to produce a flowering plant, the best way to ensure blooms is from divisions of the bulbs.
 Each division will become a new plant.

-Additionally, good drainage and once a year fertilizer or bone meal in spring will get your wild prairie onion off to a good start for the blooming season.
+Additionally, good drainage and once-a-year fertilizer or bone meal in spring will get your wild prairie onion off to a good start for the blooming season.